Thérèse Humbert: The Crawford fraud

 Humbert gathered much influence, fame and wealth.
 Her salon became a center of socializing.
 Humbert and her associates, other members of the Humbert family, borrowed money against the nonexistent inheritance.
 They lived in luxury for about 20 years, spending their money on flowers, elaborate dresses and banquets.
+Among those she invited were Georges Ernest Boulanger, Louis Lépine, Félix Faure and Proust.

 Eventually they had to borrow more money to cover the previous loans.
-There were suspicions, but nobody was able to prove the story false.
+There were suspicions, but nobody was able to prove the story false, especially since the Humberts arranged to either pay off disquiet investors or passed two of the brothers of Thérèse ad the Crawford nephrews.

+Discovery of the fraud

 In 1883, Le Matin newspaper published a skeptical article, but Humbert's father-in-law, who at the time was the minister of justice, supported her story.
 Humbert claimed that the Crawfords had sued him so that she would have to place her part of the inheritance to Crédit Lyonnais bank.
-After lengthy litigation, during which the two Crawford nephews, Henry and Robert, appeared in court, the court ruled that the locked safe should remain in Humbert's possession.
+After lengthy litigation, during which the two brothers passing themselves as the Crawford nephews appeared in court, the court ruled that the locked safe should remain in Humbert's possession.

 When Jules Bizat, official for the French bank, asked Humbert how she had invested her money, she claimed that it was in government bonds.
 Bizat checked and found that it was not the case.
 Humbert had organized a generous pension plan she had named Rente Viagère to get more money and used it to pay her debts and buy bonds.

 Eventually the creditors noticed that the supposed amount of the inheritance would never be able to cover all the loans and legal costs.
 Le Matin demanded that the safe should be opened.
 In 1901, Humbert's creditors sued her, and the next year the Parisian court gave an order that the fabled safe would be opened to prove the existence of the money.
-The safe was found nearly empty, containing only a brick and an English halfpenny.
+The safe was found nearly empty, containing only olds newspapers, a trouser button and an Italian coin.